RWS/studio-api-docs/apiconcepts/translationmemory/connecting_to_a_tm_server.md

 Connecting to a TM Server
 =====
-In this chapter you will learn how to establish a connection to an  TM Server programmatically.
+In this chapter you will learn how to establish a connection to a TM Server programmatically.

 Add a New Class
 ------
 Start by adding a class called `ServerConnector` to your project.
 Then add a public function called Connect.
-In this function you create a translation service provider object using the [TranslationProviderServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml) method, which requires the following parameters:
+In this function you can create a translation service provider object using the [TranslationProviderServer](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml) object.
+Your method will require the following parameters:

 * The server URI (e.g. http://tmserv)
 * A boolean flag to indicate whether the user that is logging in is a Windows user (i.e. a user taken from Active Directory) or not